-In reviewing CST221 several processes and data collections tools were noted and identified.
+In reviewing CMIT100 several processes and data collections tools were noted and identified.
 This reviewer took in account the Dynamic Skills Audit conducted in 2014-2015.
 Both qualitative and quantitative data was identified in the report that provides the key elements:

-- 1. Career opportunities do exist within 100 miles of SMCC for graduates possessing a these skills.
-It was also found by this reviewer that the skills mastered in INSC280 relate to specific job openings. - 2.
-Current job openings list specific duties that relate to network security.
-The current Advisory Board indicates it contributes to the labor market data.
+- 1. Career opportunities do exist within 100 miles of SMCC for graduates possessing these skills.
+It was also found by this reviewer that the skills mastered in CMIT100 relate to specific job openings. - 2.
+Current job openings list specific duties that relate to general computer work.
+This is an introduction course whereas it was part of the communication on almost every course that the Advisory Board discussed.
+It's also the fundamental course where many subsequent courses stack upon.